fvitello/pleiadi-doc/docs/index.rst

 PLEIADI
 -----------------------------------------------------

-PLEIADI is a project by INAF - National Institute for Astrophysics, Italy.
+PLEIADI is a project by INAF - National Institute for Astrophysics, offering high-performance computing (HPC) and high-throughput computing (HTC) resources.

+Individual researchers and teams belonging to research projects, European projects, PRIN, INAF mainstream projects, scientific missions, etc. that require computing can apply requesting the resources.

 Pleiadi documentation
 ====================